 We forge creative partnerships with industry to ensure that our research makes it to the marketplace, transforms local economies, and advances the overall economics of clean energy.

-We prepare students to lead, provide hands-on professional development for K-12 teachers, and develop innovative ways for learners of all ages to explore and understand energy.
+We prepare students to lead and develop innovative ways for learners of all ages to explore and understand energy.

 Forward In Energy Forum

-The Wisconsin Energy Institute's (WEI) Forward in Energy Forum brings together experts from across UW–Madison to address the many dimensions of our global transition to clean energy systems.
-Join us on September 25 in a collaboration with the UW–Madison Institute for Research on Poverty to discuss what it means to be energy insecure, and how we can ensure that people from all economic backgrounds can benefit from clean energy technologies.
+The Wisconsin Energy Institute's (WEI) Forward in Energy forum brings together experts from across UW–Madison to address the many dimensions of our global transition to clean energy systems.
+Learn more about our Forward in Energy forums here.